Reddit stock starts trading 38% above initial public offering price

 With the pop of its opening price, inching beyond $50 a share during the day, Reddit is valued at around $8 billion, trading under the ticker symbol RDDT.

-That is a decline from its $10 billion valuation in 2021, but still stronger than most analysts expected.
+That is a decline from its $10 billion valuation in the tech boom year of 2021, but still stronger than most analysts expected.

 The IPO is being viewed as a test of investor appetite for a tech company to go public in an environment battling stubborn inflation, high interest rates and economic uncertainty, which have slowed the number of tech firms that have debuted on the stock market.